| Home | Rides | Reviews | Bikes | Gallery | Tech | Misc | Contact |

 the

-vagaries of adventure travel place a speed bump in the middle of the
+vagaries of adventure travel place a speed bump in the middle of a

 pilgrimage.
 Experiential research has led us to rank motorcycles we've slept under in the following order: 1) CRF450X - excellent heat radiating qualities make for a comfy night, and it's light enough not to kill you if if falls over, 2) YZ250F - ditto, but the engine cools down much more quickly, 3) CBR1100XX - scares even large, very hungry bears, 4) XR650R - high ground clearance and long wheelbase keep chain oil off your space blanket while you toss and turn and fluff your sagebrush pillow, but you're a goner if it falls over on you, 5) Ducati S2R1000 - oozes dreams of beautiful women, 6) CBR954RR - no ground clearance and cold - like sleeping with a picture of a supermodel, 7) TDM850 - you'll dream of large women, 8) XR600R - you'll dream of large and unattractive women, 9) CB5504K - you'll chew off your arm. |